namonajem/UNI-SEMG6/use-cases/use-case-6.md

-# USE CASE 6: List Top N Populated Capital Cities of a Given Territory
+# USE CASE 6: Produce a List of the Top N Populated Capital Cities of a Given Territory

 ## CHARACTERISTIC INFORMATION